xtrusia/page/docs/2022-08-02-virtual-maas.markdown

 categories: jekyll update
 nav_order: 1
 ---
+# Notice
+First of all, If you want to use lxd along with maas.
+Please check dnsmasq conflict between maas and lxd.

+If there is conflict, please disable systemd-resolved and reboot.

 # Setting up Virtual MAAS

 Configuring Virtual MAAS in one machine makes that you are able to test some kind of openstack env or kubernetes env with juju & charm.